glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

    mjpg-streamer plugin to classify a video stream coming from a webcam.
 It was developed specifically for the BeagleBone AI based on TI demo apps.

-2. `/usr/share/ti/examples/tidl` contains the examples that ship with the TIDL API source package which you can [download from TI][tidl api ti git repo] or [Robert Nelson's clone on GitHub][tidl api rcn git repo].
+2. `/usr/share/ti/examples/tidl` contains the examples that ship with the [TIDL API source package][tidl api ti git repo].

 [tidl api ti git repo]: https://git.ti.com/cgit/tidl/tidl-api/
-[tidl api rcn git repo]: https://github.com/rcn-ee/tidl-api

-The official examples from the TIDL API repo are much more expansive, but they don't all work because BeagleBone AI's OS actually ships with a hacky partial build of the TIDL API that was developed to work on Debian instead of TI's SDK image.
+The official examples from the TIDL API repo are much more expansive and include both C++ and Python versions of code, but they haven't been Cloud9-ified and must be accessed via command line.

 ### BeagleBone Demo App